 In accordance with federal regulations, students may be required to repay federal financial aid funds if they drop, completely withdraw, are administratively withdrawn, or fail to earn a passing grade from all classes during any quarter.
-If a student finds that at any point during a term he/she must drop a class, he/she must consult with their academic advisor first.
+If a student finds that at any point during a term he/she must drop a class, he/she must consult with his or her academic advisor first.
 If the student agrees that it is in his/her best interest to drop a class, an official add/drop form or withdrawal must be completed (either on paper or in the MyTVCC system).

 If a student withdraws completely from any term, some of the financial aid received may have to be repaid to TVCC, the U.S. Department of Education, or both.
 The student will also receive written notification concerning the options once the official withdrawal process is completed.
 If the student fails to officially withdraw, it is assumed that he/she attended no more than 50% of the term.
 If the student attends beyond the 60% point of the term he/she is considered to have earned 100% of his/her financial aid and will not have to repay unearned funds.